!!! Please do not ask for Schematics !!!

-I have had the circuit diagrams of the X.5 and XA.5 power amp series from Pass Labs available for quite some time.
-Since I still needed power amplifiers for the final expansion of my loudspeaker system, it was obvious to choose a power amplifier from this series.
-This power amplifier must of course be able to drive my Quad ESL and should therefore also be adapted to this speaker in its performance data.
-I chose the XA30.5, especially since it is a stereo power amplifier and I had very good experiences with the individual control of the speakers of the stacked quads.
+I have had the circuit diagrams of the X.5 and XA.5 power amplifier series from Pass Labs for quite some time.
+Since I needed power amplifiers for the final extension of my loudspeaker system, it was obvious to choose a power amplifier from this series.
+Of course, this amplifier has to be able to drive my Quad ESL and should therefore be adapted to this loudspeaker in its performance data.
+I chose the XA30.5, especially as it is a stereo power amplifier and I have had very good experiences with the individual control of the speakers in the Stacked Quads.

-The XA30.5 is a stereo amplifier with output stages in push-pull class AB operation with a maximum output power of approx. 100W/8Ω per channel.
-However, if one looks at the published data, one speaks of an output power of 30W/8Ω.
-This describes the output power in push-pull class A operation.
-It is therefore an output stage with a very high quiescent current.
-In addition, there is a circuit section that ensures that the output stage runs at low output powers in single-ended class A operation.
+The XA30.5 is a stereo power amplifier in push-pull class AB mode with a maximum output power of approx. 100W/8Ω per channel.
+However, if you look at the published data, it talks about an output power of 30W/8Ω.
+This is the output power in push-pull class A mode.
+It is therefore a power amplifier with a very high quiescent current.
+In addition, there is a circuit part that ensures that the output stage runs in single ended class A mode at low output powers.

 At the input of the power amplifier is a UGS module with the famous SUSY (super symmetrical) circuit.
-The use of this circuit topology only makes sense if balanced signals are used.
-Consequently, this amplifier has a bridge output stage where the loudspeaker is connected between the outputs of two counter-phase driven output stage modules – this is the only way to benefit from the special feedback technology of the SUSY circuit to the loudspeaker.
+The use of this circuit topology only really makes sense when balanced signals are used.
+Consequently, this amplifier is a bridge output stage in which the loudspeaker is connected between the outputs of two output stage modules driven in phase opposition – this is the only way to benefit from the special feedback technique of the SUSY circuit to the loudspeaker.

-The super symmetrical circuit topology is described in the following patent
+This super-symmetrical circuit topology is described in the following patent:

 Nelson S. Pass